ezEngine/docs-src/pages/docs/animation/skeletal-animation/joint-attachment-component.md

 <video src="../media/anim-point-shoot.webm" width="800" height="600" autoplay loop></video>

-In the video above a joint override component was used to expose the position of the right hand as a game object.
+In the video above a joint attachment component was used to expose the position of the right hand as a game object.
 This was then used as the parent object for a gun object.

 ## Component Properties